 In Manhattan, Higher Standards at Chelsea Market has taken a similar approach, selling sleek cannabis accessories—think beaker-like bongs—in a tasteful setting, while charging your credit card under the discreet HS moniker.

-Welcome to the new world of luxury cannabis.
+Welcome to the new world of luxury cannabis that includes various forms such as high strength CBD oil.
 With recreational use of marijuana now legal in 10 US states and Washington, DC, plus all of Canada, and market research firm BDS Analytics estimating that legit cannabis products accounted for $12.2 billion in global sales last year, upscale retailers, restaurants, chocolatiers, and even real-estate developers want in on the action.

 Cannabis-friendly private social club Mota (Spanish slang for weed) just opened in a historic building in downtown Los Angeles, complete with a spa, restaurant, coffee bar and garden lounge.
 In nearby West Hollywood, cultivator Lowell Herb Co. is set to open one of the city’s first cannabis restaurants this summer, with THC (the main psychoactive ingredient in cannabis) or CBD (the nonintoxicating compound in cannabis) infused into every dish, from savory to sweet.
 Expect something more sophisticated than your brother’s pot brownies.
 Perhaps the menu will eventually reflect the terroir where various strains have been grown.
 Taking a page from the wine industry, the California Department of Food and Agriculture is considering an AVA-style appellation system of official rules for cannabis regions and varieties.